FBoucher/Not-a-Dog-Workshop/Part4-Its-time-to-play.md

 # Part 4 - How to use the Automatic Not a Dog Application

-Does our Dog detector is working correctly?!
+Does our dog detector is working correctly?!
 This is the moment of truth.

 ## Upload new images

-There is many different way to upload files into the Azure blob storage.
+There are many different ways to upload files into the Azure blob storage.
 But for today let's use the portal.

 1. In the Azure portal, select your storage account that you deployed.
 1. In the lower right section click on **Blobs**